Skip to content

 • oslo.log application records — emitted by Keystone code paths (auth, federation, middleware), formatted by oslo.log per spec.logging.
 Useful for "why did this request fail" questions.

-Both streams honour spec.logging.format.
-The default is text (oslo.log line format, human-readable).
+Only the oslo.log stream honours spec.logging.format; the uWSGI access lines use a fixed plain-text format regardless.
+The oslo.log default is text (line format, human-readable).
 Switch to JSON for direct ingest by Loki/OpenSearch:

 bash